cbev0x/cbev0x.github.io/_posts/2026-01-30-RacetrackBank.md

 ## Exploiting Race Condition
 As the name of the box implies, we'll be testing for race condition vulnerabilities here; This is also very common in banking applications as the funds transfer process can be prone to this if no security measures are taken.

-If you don't know what a race condition is, it's a type of vulnerability that occurs when the outcome of an operation depends on the timing or order of concurrent actions, allowing multiple processes to access or modify shared state inconsistently.
+If you don't know what a race condition is, it's a type of vulnerability that occurs when the outcome of an operation depends on the timing or order of concurrent actions, allowing multiple processes to access or modify the shared state inconsistently.
 So, in a security context, this can let an attacker (us) manipulate execution timing to produce unintended or unauthorized results.

 Usually we would need to gain access over another user's account as normal app would start us with zero funds, however the bank has generously given us something to work with.